KabukiStarship/Script2/ReadMe.md

 [![GitHub version](https://badge.fury.io/gh/KabukiStarship%2Fscript2.svg)](https://badge.fury.io/gh/KabukiStarship%2Fscript2)

-The Serial Chinese Room, Interprocess, and Telemetry Specification (SCRIPT Specification), defines the ASCII Data Types, the Chinese Room Abstract Stack Machine (Crabs), SCRIPT Protocol, and Script2™ (Script2).
+The Serial Chinese Room, Interprocess, and Telemetry Specification (SCRIPT Specification), defines the ASCII Data Types, the Chinese Room Abstract Stack Machine (Crabs), SCRIPT Protocol, and Script2ï¿½ (Script2).
 Script2 is an implementation of the SCRIPT Specification that provides:

 * Cross-platform Modern Embedded-C++ replacement for C++ std library featuring optional dynamic memory and simplified Kabuki Module format.
 * Interprocess communication and data serialization engine modeled after AI philosophy of the Chinese Room Thought Experiment and ASCII C0 Control Codes.
 * Ultra-fast Unicode string processing with the Uniprinter (Universal Printer), featuring the [Puff Algorithm](https://github.com/KabukiStarship/Script2/wiki/Fastest-Method-to-Print-Integers-and-Floating-point-Numbers) and template-friendly Stringf formatting utilities to replace printf, sprintf, and sscanf.
 * Unit test framework with low-cost in-order Seam tree tests for Agile, Test, and Issue Driven Development featuring debug information customized for each tree node.
-* The [Automaton Standard Code for Information Interchange (ASCII) Data Specification](./_Spec/data/) is an Abstract Data Type Specification that defines a contiguous memory layout and test suite optimized for CPU cache performance.
+* The [Automaton Standard Code for Information Interchange (ASCII) Data Specification](./_Spec/data/) is an Abstract Data Type Specification that defines a contiguous memory layout and test suite optimized for CPU cache performance, Data Driven Design and Development.
 * The [ASCII C++ Style Guide](./_StyleGuide/) is a divergent fork of the Google C++ Style Guide that uses ASCII Data Types and intelligent rules to dramatically reduced clutter and improved readability.

 ## Status and Help Wanted